AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 ### Manage the chat group allow list

-Members in the chat group allow list can send chat group messages even when the chat group owner or admin has muted all the chat group members.
+Members in the chat group allow list can send chat group messages even when the chat group owner or admin has muted all chat group members.
 However, if a member is already in the chat group mute list, adding this member to the allow list does not take effect.

 Refer to the following sample code to manage the chat group allow list: